alphagov/govuk-frontend/packages/warning-text/README.md

 # Warning text

 ## Introduction

 Use bold text with an exclamation icon if there are consequences - for example, a fine or prison sentence.

 ## Guidance

-More information about when to use warning-text can be found on [GOV.UK Design System](http://www.linktodesignsystem.com/warning-text "Link to read guidance on the use of warning-text on Gov.uk Design system website")
+Find out when to use the Warning text component in your service in the [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/components/warning-text).

 ## Quick start examples